How to cut the cable cord and save money in 2018

 If you can’t live without ESPN or sports channels, then a free trial of Sling TV might be more your thing. fuboTV offers a sports-first channel lineup with PAC-12 and Big Ten Network alongside entertainment channels.

-The entry-level DirecTV Now channel bundle is also a pretty excellent deal, considering that you’re getting 60+ channels for $35 per month.
+The entry-level DirecTV Now channel bundle is also a pretty good deal, considering that you’re getting 60+ channels for $35 per month.

 But listen, you don’t have to subscribe to any these services.
 You could also easily get by with the vast collection of free live channels and on-demand movies now offered by Pluto TV.